How restaurants are getting creative to attract workers - NewsBreak

 Although the policy has only been in place for a few weeks, Agar said he’s already seeing an impact.

 “From a recruitment standpoint, we’ve had a couple of open positions we’ve wanted to fill, and I’ve had more interviews over the last two weeks than ever before.
-We are definitely getting more applications and people saying they want to be part of what we’re doing,” Agar said.Restaurant’s answer to staff shortages: Robot servers
+We are definitely getting more applications and people saying they want to be part of what we’re doing,” Agar said.Inflation cools further ahead of expected interest rate hike

 What’s more, the policy hasn’t provoked any major customer backlash yet.
 “We do want to give them the opportunity to opt out.
 But so far, not a single guest in either location has asked us to do that,” he said.